Br0k3nh4nd012/foxy_cloud/README.md

 - You have installed [Visual Studio Code](https://code.visualstudio.com/) along with the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 - You have installed [Docker](https://www.docker.com/get-started) on your machine.
 Follow the instructions [here](https://docs.docker.com/get-docker/) to install Docker.

-You can use this repository having to install Ruby on your machine.
+You can use this repository without having to install Ruby on your machine.
 Docker takes care of installing the right Ruby and Rails versions for you.

 ## Getting Started